 One of the most common questions lawyers get is “how much is my personal injury case worth?”
 There is no precise personal injury calculator to tabulate the exact settlement amount you deserve.
 It is only after carefully examining the facts of the claim that a lawyer can estimate the value of your legal claim.Use Our Brand New Personal Injury Calculator

 Types of Damages

 Damages refer to the economic and non-economic costs associated with your case.
 The damages can be used to assess how much your case is worth.
-General damages refer to economic damages, those that can be measured in monetary sums.
-These damages can include:
+General damages refer to compensatory and punitive, as described below.

 - Medical expenses – this can include previous, present, and future bills associated with your injuries and treatment.

 - Lost wages – this can include wages you lost if you missed work due to your injuries or treatment.
 The sum might also include future wages lost due to your injuries or required medical care.

 - Household services – this refers to money spent on tasks which you cannot complete around the house as a result of the incident.